The Incredible Machine: Games

-A compilation called The Incredible Machine Mega Pack was released in 2009 on GOG.com for Microsoft Windows.
+A compilation called The Incredible Machine Mega Pack was released in 2009 on GOG.com for Windows.
 It included The Even More Incredible Machine, The Incredible Machine Version 3.0, Return of the Incredible Machine: Contraptions, and The Incredible Machine: Even More Contraptions.

 The Incredible Machine and Even More Incredible Machine

 The Incredible Machine, the first game in the series, was originally going to be developed by Electronic Arts for the Commodore 64 in 1984, but Dynamix worked on Arcticfox for the Amiga instead and work did not start on The Incredible Machine until early 1993.
 Kevin Ryan programmed The Incredible Machine, in nine months, on a budget of US$36,000.
 The Even More Incredible Machine is an extended version with 160 levels, about twice the original, and has more parts.

 The Incredible Machine 2 and 3.0

 The Incredible Machine 2 introduced new levels, an extended assortment of parts, a new interface, significantly improved graphics, sounds, and music, and two player hotseat play.
 It improved on the "freeform" mode, allowing players to create completely playable puzzles by defining not only the participating parts, but also the set of circumstances under which the puzzle will be considered "solved".
 In terms of gameplay, this version provided the biggest addition to the series, and subsequent updates were basically only ports of the game to newer operating systems with updated graphics/sounds and sometimes new puzzles, but no new parts.

 The Incredible Machine Version 3.0 (1995), on some releases titled Professor Tim's Incredible Machines, contains the same levels as The Incredible Machine 2, but with an improved interface and extra features like CD music tracks.